 Let the cookies cool on the baking sheet for 5-10 minutes before transferring to a wire rack to cool completely.

 Eat warm or let set before storing or eating.

 Making these Betty Crocker peanut butter blossoms is super simple and easy.
 All you have to do is mix the ingredients together and roll out evenly sized balls.
 Place on a sheet and bake before topping with the Hershey Kiss.

 The Hershey Kiss goes into the cookie balls after the cookies have baked so that it doesn't melt.
 When pressing them into the cookies, you don't want to push them all of the way down (well, you could), but pressing them about halfway is fine too.

-The Hershey kisses will immediately start to soften thanks to the warm cookies, but they will hold shape unless bumped into something or touched so after adding the Kisses, let them rest for about an hour as the chocolate softened and rehardens enough to not cause a mess everywhere.
+The Hershey kisses will immediately start to soften thanks to the warm cookies, but they will hold shape unless bumped into something or touched, so after adding the Kisses, let them rest for about an hour as the chocolate softens and rehardens enough to not cause a mess everywhere.

 After your cookies have completely cooled and the chocolate is no longer soft to the touch, store your Hershey Kiss cookies in an airtight container at room temperature.

 Peanut butter blossom cookies are a simple peanut butter cookies that you know and love, baked in a round ball shape and then given a Hershey Kiss pressed into the center to create a unique appearance.
 From an aerial perspective, the Kiss center with the peanut butter cookie around it looks similar to a flower.

 If stored in an airtight container at room temperature, your cookies can last about 1 week and still taste incredible.
 For best results, eat them when freshest.